Paddywaan-zz/CorpseBloomPlusPlus/README.md

 ## Per CorpseBloomPlusPlus:

-* CorpseBlooms increase Healing by 100% per stack, and increase maximum healing per second by 10% per stack.
+* CorpseBlooms increase maximum healing per second by 10% per stack, does NOT increase all healing by 100%.
-* CorpseBlooms decrease Healing Reserves by TotalReserves(100% HP with one CorpseBloom) / Stack#.
+* CorpseBlooms decrease Healing Reserves by TotalReserves / CorpseBloom#.
-* CorpseBlooms Reserve HP can be increased by 100% \* Rejuvenation Rack#
+* CorpseBlooms Reserve HP can be increased by 100% \* Rejuvenation Rack#/
 * CorpseBlooms do NOT heal when player is full HP.
 Healing is instead stored in reserve.
 * CorpseBlooms are now affected by all health regeneration effects.
 * CorpseBlooms do not provide any regenerative effects by themselves, they only scale existing sources of healing (not actually a change, just a clarification).
 * CorpseBlooms will now load a ReserveHealthBar underneath the existing HealthBar, which displays the healing % in reserve.
 Works in single & multiplayer.

+Example: 2 Rejuvination racks provide 200% extra reserveHealth for a total of 300%. picking up 3 Corpsebloom reduced this back to 100% of Health, however the 3 Corpsebloom now apply 30% of health as healing per second, resulting in consuming the entire reserve to heal from 0->full health in 3.3seconds.

 All players in the server will be affected by CorpseBloomPlusPlus should they take a CorpseBloom; but only those with the mod will see the UI.